esm-tools/esm_tools/docs/yaml.rst

    :header: Key, Description
    :widths: 15, 85

-   bin,                 Binary files.
-   config,              Configure sources.
-   ignore,              ":red:`Files to be ignored?`" forcing,             Forcing files.
-An example is described at the end of this section. log,                 Log files. outdata,             "Output configuration files.
-A concised example is described in :ref:`yaml:List Loops`." restart_in,
+   analysis,            User's files for their own analysis tools (i.e. to be used in the pre-/postprocessing). bin,                 Binary files. config,              Configure sources. couple,              Coupling files. ignore,              Files to be ignored in the copying process. forcing,             Forcing files.
+An example is described at the end of this section. log,                 Log files. mon,                 Monitoring files. outdata,             "Output configuration files.
+A concise example is described in :ref:`yaml:List Loops`." restart_in,          "Restart files to be copied from the **experiment directory** into the **run directory** (see :ref:`esm_runscripts:Experiment Directory Structure`), during the beginning of the `computing phase` (e.g. to copy restart files from the previous step into the new run folder)." restart_out,         "Restart files to be copied from the **run directory** into the **experiment directory** (see :ref:`esm_runscripts:Experiment Directory Structure`), during the `tidy and resubmit phase` (e.g. to copy the output restart files from a finished run into the **experiment directory** for later use the next run)." viz,                 Files for the visualization tool.
-   restart_out,

 **File dictionary options**